4r0n3/DSC-installer-code/README.md

 # DSC-installer-code

-Brute force script to be ran in Firefox developer console.
+Brute force script to be run in Firefox developer console.
 Below pre-requisites need to be installed successfully first:
 * denvera's kernel driver module to enable the Raspberry to communicate key presses into the DSC Keybus. (https://github.com/denvera/dscmod)
 * denvera's dsc-node repository to control to feed keypresses from the browser to the dscmod kernel driver. (https://github.com/denvera/dsc-node)
 Follow all the inscructions included in the denvera's repositories and after you get both of those modules up and running, only then come back to this repository.